CodeChron/fullstack-js-with-meteor-react-docs/add_publish_and_subscribe.md

 # Publish and Subscribe to Notes

+**TODO: wait for all subs to be ready, need a better loading strategy  - might be a blog post and something I can use for the talk**

 Currently we are automatically publishing data from the server.
 That's fine for prototyping purposes, but for a real app, we want control what is published and what the client subscribes to.

 ## Remove the 'autopublish' package